- Than is defined as a way to introduce the second part of a comparison or to show a difference.

 An example of than used as a conjunction is in the phrase "She draws differently than he does" which means that she and he did not draw in the same way.

 An example of than used as a preposition is in the sentence, "She is taller than he is," which means that she is the taller of the two people.

-Origin: ME than, thene, thonne from Old English thenne, thanne, thonne, orig., then: for IE base see that
+Origin: Middle English than, thene, thonne from Old English thenne, thanne, thonne, origin, originally , then: for Indo-European base see that

 Used by arrangement with John Wiley & Sons, Inc.

 - Used after a comparative adjective or adverb to introduce the second element or clause of an unequal comparison: She is a better athlete than I.

 - Used to introduce the second element after certain words indicating difference: He draws quite differently than she does.

 - When.
 Used especially after hardly and scarcely: I had scarcely walked in the door than the commotion started.